 12 Famous Hoaxes That (Almost) Fooled Everyone

+In today's technology-saturated Internet age, fake news and misinformation are everywhere.
+But these are by no means new concepts!
+People have always had the tendency to dupe and be duped, as these major hoaxes, which occurred as recently as 2017 and as long ago as 1726, prove.
 Some were meticulously planned in hopes of striking it rich.
 A few were accidental consequences of otherwise harmless actions.
-Many were perpetrated to be funny or malicious and still, others were done to prove a point.
+Many were perpetrated to be funny or malicious, and still others were done to prove a point.
 No matter the reason, here are 12 hoaxes that hoodwinked the world.
+For some more recent scams, here are some of the most outlandish things the Internet told us that just weren't true.

 The Shed at Dulwich

-In just six short months in 2017, The Shed at Dulwich, where patrons ordered entrees by mood, became the highest ranked restaurant in London on TripAdvisor and the hardest reservation in town to get.
+For just six short months in 2017, The Shed at Dulwich, where patrons ordered entrees by mood, became the highest-ranked restaurant in London on TripAdvisor and the hardest reservation in town to get.
 Calls and emails poured in begging to be squeezed in for birthday dinners, romantic dates, and media coverage.
 All were ignored or told to call back as they were booked solid for more than half a year.
 Except that was a lie.
-The reason they couldn’t score a table was actually because the business was bogus.
-It was an experiment in algorithm manipulation and buzz creation by freelance writer Oobah Butler who had been paid in the past by owners to review their restaurants positively without ever stepping foot inside on the site.
-To turn the South London garden shed he resides in into a fake fine dining experience, he bought a burner phone and a domain, created a website with soft-focus pictures of delicious-looking dishes made with ingredients you wouldn’t want to eat (paint, bleach tablets, shaving cream, the heel of his foot), and drummed up interest by providing minimum details, making it an appointment-only establishment, lying about being full, and soliciting friends to write glowing reviews.
+The reason they couldn't score a table was actually because the business was bogus.
+It was an experiment in algorithm manipulation and buzz creation by freelance writer Oobah Butler, who had been paid in the past by owners to review their restaurants positively without ever stepping foot inside on the site.
+To turn the South London garden shed he resides in into a fake fine dining experience, he bought a burner phone and a domain, created a website with soft-focus pictures of delicious-looking dishes made with ingredients you wouldn't want to eat (paint, bleach tablets, shaving cream, the heel of his foot), and drummed up interest by providing minimum details, making it an appointment-only establishment, lying about it being full, and soliciting friends to write glowing reviews.
 According to The Washington Post, people contacted him looking for work and companies sent him free samples of their food products.
-He opened The Shed for one night and despite serving canned soup, some diners asked to come again.
+He opened The Shed for one night and served canned soup—and some diners still asked to come again.
 Butler outed himself in an article and video for Vice a month after hitting the top spot and TripAdvisor removed the listing.
+Don't miss the strangest unsolved mysteries of all time.

 The Cardiff Giant